-- Binary Options
+- Nadex Binary Options

-- Nadex Touch Brackets
+- Nadex Knock-Outs

 - Nadex Call Spreads

-- Nadex Trading Strategies
+- Nadex Trading Strategies and Analysis

 If you are brand new to options trading, you should be able to learn enough from the free resources and demo platform to get started.
 Just don’t lose sight of the risks involved and don’t trade with more funds than you can afford to lose and you should be in good shape.

-“Trading should be mostly limited to experienced and expert traders.
-However, beginners can learn enough to get started through the combination of educational resources and trying things out on the live demo platform.”
+Trading may come most easily to experienced and expert traders.
+However, beginners can learn enough to get started through the combination of educational resources and trying things out on the demo platform.

 Because it is web-based only, you don’t need advanced computer skills to use the platforms and tools.
 As long as you have an updated and modern browser, you should be able to use Nadex without any need for technical support.